TMLN1234/uol-ddf-2026-portfolio-mai-linh/exercises/exercise3_sensors_and_actuators.md

 # Exercise 3 - Sensors and actuators

 The third exercise took place on the 21th May 2026 and was about integrating sensors and actors into an electrical circuit to deflate / inflate an inflatable pillow (see image below).
 For this exercise I was working together with Dena Boveirimonji.
 The images for this exercise can be found in the folder ex03_images, while the videos are uploaded in the video folder.
+The code for our system can be found here.

 The base of the system consists of:
 - Air valve